Pakistan: Bus explosion kills Chinese nationals | DW | 14.07.2021

-At least six Chinese construction workers with a hydropower project were among those killed in the blast in a remote region of northern Pakistan.
+At least ten people, including six Chinese construction workers with a hydropower project, were killed in the blast in a remote region of northern Pakistan.

-A total of at least 10 people, including six Chinese nationals, were killed in an explosion that destroyed a bus on Wednesday in Pakistan.
+Six Chinese nationals, two Pakistani soldiers and two locals were killed in an explosion that destroyed a bus on Wednesday in Pakistan.

-The Chinese embassy in Pakistan confirmed in a statement that "a certain project of a Chinese firm in Pakistan suffered an attack, which caused the deaths of Chinese nationals."

 The hydroelectric project is part of the $62 billion (€53 billion) China-Pakistan Economic Corridor (CPEC) plan that tracks to link China's Xinjiang region with the Arabian Sea in south-western Pakistan.